sotosoc/bible_ventilated/README.md

 presentation.

 ## Ventilating Consistently

-My primary goal is to ventilate the text of Scripture so that the Word of God changes me.

-  The Word of God will not return void.

 I don't presently believe there is one correct way to ventilate a given passage.
 If I ventilate a passage twice, I will find that I do it differently each time.